 Paypal was originally founded in 1998, but since then it had not really changed itself too much.
 It gained a huge amount of business by being the best known way of allowing people to pay each other online.
 If you wanted to buy something, you could go to the Paypal site, put in the payment details then pay the other person, whether that’s a company or an individual.
 It required a complicated piece of coding to track the payment, then the customer was forced away from the seller’s site, needing to pay through Paypal, then redirected back to the original site.
 It was a hassle for customers, it was a massive hassle for commerce companies, but it was often the only viable option outside of creating your own custom payment platform, which could cost hundreds of thousands to implement.

 Much of the pain of this was not felt by consumers because it was simply the way it had always been.
 If you wanted to pay for something on eBay, you needed to go from eBay to PayPal, send the money to the eBay seller, then go back to eBay to finish the transaction.
 When written out it sounds cumbersome, but the reality is that because this was at the start of the e-commerce revolution, it was not seen as a pain because it was so much easier than it had been before.
-However, whilst most didn't see it as too cumbersome and not in need of a rethink, it was ultimately like Henry Ford's most famous quote 'If I had asked people what they wanted, they would have said faster horses'.
+However, whilst most didn't see it as too cumbersome and not in need of a rethink, it was ultimately a perfect metaphor for Henry Ford's most famous quote about user needs - 'If I had asked people what they wanted, they would have said faster horses'.

 Some companies had created their own payment platforms, but the expense of doing this meant that only the biggest companies could do it.
 There were other payment systems that could be added to sites, but the cost and complexities of these meant that it was prohibitive to smaller companies or those who weren't pure e-commerce.
 It meant that the clunky, multi-step PayPal systems were the only option for many.

-It was within this system that the Collisons saw an opportunity, so they created Stripe with the idea of simplifying the process, allowing any company to simply and easily connect to their banking systems through only a few simple lines of code.
+It was within this system that the Collisons saw an opportunity, so they created Stripe with the idea of simplifying the process, allowing any company to easily connect to their banking systems through only a few lines of code.

 It was quickly a success and was soon adopted by companies like Lyft and Facebook, who made it their primary payment gateway.
 They saw millions of people suddenly making their payments through the Stripe system and with the huge interest amongst some of the biggest companies in Silicon Valley their valuation quickly skyrocketed.
 Today the company is valued at $9.2 billion, although some, such as Brendan Miller, an analyst at Forrester Research Inc., believes that 'we’re a ways out before they can satisfy that valuation'.
 However, in August 2017 it was reported that Stripe has struck a deal with Amazon, the world's largest online retailer.
 Given that Stripe makes money through every transaction this could go some way to justifying that valuation given Amazon's revenue is constantly increasing and in 2016 grew by 27% to $135.99 billion.

-Over the next few years they want to give 'two people in a garage the same infrastructure as a 100,000-person corporation' and move into areas like salary payments, fraud detection, and the way companies incorporate.
-This will pit them against some of the fiercest competition in the world and move into more B2B focussed areas where they are yet to work.
-It will mean that they need to look at things in a completely different way to how they have, especially as by their very nature they are not household names like their rivals like PayPal.
+Over the next few years, they want to give 'two people in a garage the same infrastructure as a 100,000-person corporation' and move into areas like salary payments, fraud detection, and the way companies incorporate.
+This will pit them against some of the fiercest competition in the world and move into more B2B focused areas where they are yet to work.
+It will mean that they need to look at things in a completely different way to how they have, especially as by their very nature, they are not household names like their rivals such as PayPal.

 What makes them genuinely innovative is that they have done all of this, yet they have still managed to stay relatively under the radar.
 According to Bloomberg, half of all online transactions that took place in the US in 2016 were done through Stripe, with the vast majority having no idea that they were interacting with the company.
 They have created an architecture so seamless that companies can take credit for it and increase sales because of the platform, the perfect system for today's e-commerce economy.